inferno986return/SurvivalManual-ebook/README.md

 The icon source files are saved in the .afdesign format used by [Affinity Designer](https://affinity.serif.com/designer).
 I may move this over to [Inkscape](https://inkscape.org) to make the project more accessible.

 ## E-book
+**The e-book is currently in development and does not compile.**

 The ePub contents are in the e-book folder.
-The metadata.json hold the metadata that is used to create the content.opf and toc.ncx files.
-Currently, ebookbuild on creates ePub 2.0.1 files.
+The metadata.json (which needs to be completed) holds the metadata that is used to create the content.opf and toc.ncx files.
+Currently, ebookbuild creates ePub 2.0.1 files (with plans to support the latest ePub 3 version in the future).

 The files are manually edited using the free Microsoft Visual Studio Code text editor with regular expressions (regex).
 The syntax is identical to the Atom editor.
 The regex syntax used here is as follows: